munashemuchinako741/munashemuchinako741/README.md

 ## 🚀 What I Do

-- Build full-stack web applications using **React, Next.js, FastAPI, Node.js, and MySQL/PostgreSQL**
+- Build full-stack web applications using **React, Next.js, FastAPI,Springboot, Node.js, and MySQL/PostgreSQL**
+- Build backend services and REST APIs using **Java Spring Boot**
 - Develop business automation systems, dashboards, and admin portals
 - Create WhatsApp chatbot systems with AI-powered responses and order processing
 - Work on machine learning solutions for prediction, classification, and decision support